 Alaska is a bucket list vacation destination.
-A typical visitor is coming to visit the amazing scenery, do some fishing/hunting, or view some epic wildlife.
+A typical visitor is coming to visit the amazing scenery, do some fishing/hunting after having read about popular fishing spots from a buying guide, or view some epic wildlife.
 This is the state to do all of these plus so much more.
-Visitors typically come in June, July, and August.
+Visitors typically come in June, July, and August with a very much needed boondocking guide with them.
 These are the short summer season in Alaska.
 Alaska is BUSY during those months.
 Avoid the popular months and check out an Alaskan September.

 Here are seven spectacular reasons to visit Alaska in September.

 As the weather cools and the daylight decreases, the landscape changes from green to a spectacular array of yellows and reds.
 The Aspen trees all turn a golden yellow that will dominate the forests.
 In the tundra, the willows, berry bushes, and miniature trees turn a spectacular selection of red and pinks.

 Drive the Denali National Park Road